hackle/blog-rust/raw/one-recursion-for-all.md

 Fair to say this is pretty high-concept, in particular `Rec f -> a` strongly implies `Rec f` encapsulates some `a`, but it's not visible in the type of `Rec f` at all!

 This of course is hinted at with `f a -> a`, but this itself is cryptic, as `Rec f` expands to `f (Rec f (Rec f))`, there is no hint of `a`.
-Therefore, it's very important that we understand how we got here step by step!
+Therefore, it's very important to remember how we got here step by step.

-Of course we realise `showTreeR4` is a bad name which should fit its purpose.
-Indeed, this function is already well-known in the wild, it's called `cata`, short for `catamorphism` which collapses a structure into a single value.
+Of course we realise `showTreeR4` needs to be renamed to fit its more generic purpose.
+Indeed, it is well-known in the name `cata`, short for `catamorphism` - collapsing a structure into a single value.

 `cata` works for any recursive type, even `Either`!